pibico/pibicut/README.md

 ![imagen](https://user-images.githubusercontent.com/69711454/134967286-d24c40f3-dfdb-457a-a1bf-0f0ae3deb054.png)

 ## Future Development
 Future improvements can be related to QR Code variations taking into consideration the libraries possibilities.
-Random Short URL is considering random strings with 5 characters, but this can be changed directly in the code.
+Current Generated Short URL is considering random strings with 5 characters, but this can be changed directly in the code.
 Enjoy this very simple app!